apache/pulsar/site2/docs/security-overview.md

 ## Encryption

 Encryption ensures that if an attacker gets access to your data, the attacker cannot read the data without also having access to the encryption keys.
-Encryption provides an important mechanism for protecting your data at-rest and in-transit to meet your security requirements for cryptographic algorithms and key management.
+Encryption provides an important mechanism for protecting your data in-transit to meet your security requirements for cryptographic algorithms and key management.

 **What's next?**

 * To configure end-to-end encryption, see [End-to-end encryption](security-encryption.md) for more details.
 * To configure transport layer encryption, see [TLS encryption](security-tls-transport.md) for more details.